-Indeed she does.
-From the revitalization of Times Square and the rebirth of Downtown to the westward expansion of Midtown’s central business district, Mary Ann Tighe has been at the forefront of the transformation of New York’s skyline during her 36 years in the real estate industry.
+During her remarkable career of more than three decades in commercial real estate, Mary Ann has been at the forefront of the transformation of New York’s skyline.
+She has played a catalytic role in the revitalization of Times Square, the rebuilding of Downtown after 9/11, the westward expansion of Midtown, as well as the rezoning that strengthened and renewed East Midtown.
 Mary Ann has conceived, structured and negotiated virtually every form of deal including ground leases, air rights acquisition and disposition, net and gross leases, government incentive packages, and a range of equity transfers from partnership and condominium interests through fee simple sales.
-She has been responsible for more than 107.5 million square feet of commercial transactions, and her deals have anchored more than 14.4 million square feet of new construction in the New York region—believed to be a record in commercial brokerage.
+She has been responsible for more than 114.7 million square feet of commercial transactions, and her deals have anchored more than 14.4 million square feet of new construction in the New York region—believed to be a record in commercial brokerage.

 Mary Ann is a nine-time winner of the Real Estate Board of New York’s Deal of the Year Award for ingenious brokerage, a record number of wins since the award was created in 1944.
 She received the Louis Smadbeck Memorial Broker Recognition Award, REBNY’s highest award in brokerage, and REBNY’s Bernard H. Mendik Lifetime Achievement Award.
 Mary Ann was also honored by the NYU Schack Institute of Real Estate with its Urban Leadership Award; she was the first woman to receive this award.
 Most significantly, Mary Ann has enjoyed unbroken, long-term relationships with a number of public and private companies and non-profit organizations, shaping and implementing their real estate strategies for large and small projects.
 Her ongoing accounts include the Archdiocese of New York, AMC, Crain’s, 21st Century Fox, News Corp., and WPP Group.